-Supremely chocolatey and gooey paleo brownies stuffed with chewy chocolate chip cookies.
-You’ll never know they’re paleo, gluten-free, and grain-free!
+Supremely chocolatey and dense paleo brownies stuffed with chewy chocolate chip cookies.
+It’s the best of brownies and cookies brought together into one beautifully baked good.

 - ¾ cup blanched almond flour